JJJ/ab-testing-for-wp/README.txt

 Requires at least: 5.0
 Tested up to: 5.1.1
 Requires PHP: 5.6
-Stable tag: 1.0
+Stable tag: 1.0.1
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 == Description ==

-Create A/B tests right from the Gutenberg content editor.
+Create A/B tests right in the content editor.
 Test which button colour works best, what content drives people to engage, or anything you can imagine!

 A/B Testing for WordPress allows you to create split tests right from the visual content editor.
 Measures the results of your added tests and shows you which variant is the most optimal choice.

 == Installation ==
 1. Upload "ab-testing-for-wp" folder to the "/wp-content/plugins/" directory.